little-hell/little-hell-example/README.md

 ## Motivation

 ### Minimalism in the build system
-Build systems for C can be awfully yucky and not very Zen.
-Mindoom supports one build system: Meson.
-There aren't a dozen nested `CMakeLists.txt` and `Makefile.am` files.
-There is one build file, 99% of which is just listing the source files to be compiled.
-It's _great_.
-This means:
+Mindoom does away with having dozens of nested `CMakeLists.txt` or `Makefile.am` files.
+You get a _single_ `meson.build` file, and that's all you need.
+There's also a Nix shell (`shell.nix`) in the project root.
+With a single command you can have all the project dependencies managed and an isolated development environment to work and build in.

-- [x] Add Nix shell for Zen-like, project dependency management and an isolated development environment. _Your system package manager is not Zen._
+- [x] Use the Meson build system, and a Nix shell for frictionless dependency management.
-- [x] Add Meson build
-- [x] Remove CMake build
-- [x] Remove GNU autotools build
+- [x] Removal of CMake and GNU Autotools

 ### Minimalism in platform support, packaging and distribution
 `mindoom` simply does not care about Windows.
 We're killing it.
 We also don't care about packaging and distribution.
 The project is about exploring the code, binary distributions are useless to us.
 This means:
-- [x] Removal of packages for Win32 and macOS.
+- [x] Removal of code that provides platform support for Windows
-- [x] Removal of Linux packages as well.
-No `.rpm` or `.deb` files.
+- [x] Removal all packaging code for Win32, macOS, and Linux

 It's a project built around exploration of an _open-source_ codebase - build the code yourself on an _open-source_ platform.

 ### Minimalism in sound emulation support
+`mindoom` is not interested in emulating half a dozen different sound cards from the 90's.
+We drop support for everything except for `OPL`, because it sounds good and plays nice, except we don't support _any_ physical OPL hardware on _any_ OS, it's just software emulation.

-- [x] Remove GUS emulation
+- [x] Remove emulation for GUS, PAS, PC Speaker, MIDI via Fluidsynth/Timidity/Windows, and music packs.
-- [x] Remove PC speaker emulation
+- [x] Retain OPL emulation in software only.
+Nice and simple.
-- [x] Remove PAS
-- [x] Remove MIDI music via Fluidsynth, Timidity, and SDL.
-- [x] Remove music packs

-All we use is the OPL emulation.
-And we drop the hardware support for using a real OPL chip.

 ### Minimalism in features and legacy support
 A vast majority of the wonderful features added to source ports are extraneous to our goal of understanding the Doom engine.
 To that end, an awful lot has been removed:

-- [x] Remove DOOM II, Strife, Heretic, and Hexen support - we're talking about _Doom_ and _Doom_ only.
+- [x] Remove DOOM II, Plutonia/TNT, Ultimate Doom, Final Doom, Strife, Heretic, and Hexen support
-- [ ] Remove emulation and handling of various DOOM 1 minor version releases - we do Doom v1.9 only.
+- [x] Remove emulation of bugs and quirks of Doom v1.2, v1.666, etc - we do Doom v1.9 (Registered) only.
-- [ ] No hacks.
-No DeHackEd, no wad-merging like DeuTex.
+- [x] No DeHackEd, no wad-merging like DeuTex.
 Just the vanilla stuff.
 - [x] Remove the `setup` application.
 Edit the `.cfg` by hand.
 Minimalism, baby.

 The only features it _adds_ are to change the default controls to utilize the `WASD` key cluster, with `E` for interaction.
 Because anything else would not be Zen.